defridge/PP4-PT-Booking/README.md

   - ``USER STORY - As a user, I would like to edit a booking to make changes when needed.``
   - ``USER STORY - As a user, I would like to delete a booking when I no longer need it.``
   - On the manage booking page the user is able to see all the sessions they have booked with the trainer.
-  - The are shown the session type, and the date and time it is due to take place.
+  - They are shown the session type, and the date and time it is due to take place.
   - From here the user will have 2 options to edit an existing booking and delete a booking.

   ![Manage Bookings User](docs/readme_images/manage-bookings-user.webp)